pierrediedhiou/cybersecurity-journey/glossary.md

 - **Persistence** — The ability of an attacker to maintain access to a compromised system across reboots and login sessions, usually achieved by installing a backdoor or scheduled task
+- **PTES** — Penetration Testing Execution Standard, a framework organizing a pentest into seven phases from pre-engagement to reporting
+- **Post-Exploitation** — Phase after gaining access where the tester determines the real-world impact of the compromise
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited